jeffslofish/omaha-parks/README.md

 ## Getting Started

 We are an open source project.
 Want to help contribute?
-Are there issues or projects you feel Omaha Parks needs to tacke?
+Are there issues or projects you feel Omaha Parks needs to tackle?
 Open up an [issue](https://github.com/open-omaha/omaha-parks/issues) using the [issue template](https://github.com/open-omaha/omaha-parks/blob/master/ISSUE_TEMPLATE.md).

 ## Contributing